Nandhitha10/ORM1/README.md

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating movies database using ORM hass been executed successfully.